Forethought-Technologies/AutoChain/docs/index.md

 The goal is to enable user experimentation of generative agents quickly, knowing users would make more customizations as they are building their own agent.

+If you have any question, please feel free to reach out to Yi Lu <yi.lu@forethought.ai>

 ## Features

 - 🚀 lightweight and extensible generative agent pipeline made easy to LangChain users.